Old Photograph Clock Tower Fife Street Dufftown Scotland

 Old Photograph Docks Bo'ness Scotland

-Old photograph of ships in the Docks in Bo'ness, West Lothian, Scotland
+Old photograph of ships in the Docks in Bo'ness, West Lothian, Scotland.
+The docks grew alongside local industries such as coal mining, salt making, and pottery production.

 All photographs are copyright of Sandy Stevenson, Tour Scotland, and may not be used without permission.